anailis/gig-playlists/README.md

 ng serve
 ```

 FE deployment is currently manual.
-Run `ng build` and copy the outputs of `dist/frontend/browser` into the static
+Run `ng build --configuration {env}` and copy the outputs of `dist/frontend/browser` into the static
 site S3 bucket.
 Non-production sites will require a password for access.
 This is checked by the `frontend_auth` Cloud
 Front function.